When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 - Business Lifecycle (For B2B audience)

-Example: 30+ agency owner in London, UK.
+Example: 30+ agency owners in London, UK.
 Has a college degree in web design.
 Small agency with less than 10 employees.

 Psychographic Data